Van Duc, one of the largest pagodas in Hoi An, is home to monks who are sometimes happy to give you a quick tour of the pagoda and its grounds.

 When we visited in May 2016, a large, slick main temple hall was under construction and though built with wood in a traditional style, we wonder if some of the original crumbly charm of this pagoda has been lost.

-On full moons and auspicious Buddhist celebrations like Buddha's birthday, monks travel for miles to come and pray at the pagoda.
+The best time to visit is in the evening on full moons and auspicious Buddhist celebrations like Buddha's birthday, when monks travel for miles to pray at the pagoda.
 If you turn up at around 19:00 on these occasions you'll be met by monks weaving their way down through the paddy to the river to release paper lanterns while chanting prayers.

-Last updated on 22nd August, 2013.
+Last updated on 14th August, 2016.